emanuelhuber/RGPR/README.md

 # [RGPR](http://emanuelhuber.github.io/RGPR): a free and open-source software package for ground-penetrating radar (GPR) data processing

-If you have any questions, comments or suggestions, feel free to contact me (in english, french or german): emanuel.huber@alumni.ethz.ch
+**If you have any questions, comments or suggestions, feel free to contact me (in english, french or german):**
+**emanuel.huber@alumni.ethz.ch**

+> I am developing this package on my free time as a gift to the GPR community.
+Any support will be appreciated!

 [![](https://bmc-cdn.nyc3.digitaloceanspaces.com/BMC-button-images/custom_images/orange_img.png)](https://www.buymeacoffee.com/EmanuelHuber)